mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 - Update compromised packages per GitHub's recommendations
 - Add tests for everything

-### Things that were improved as part of the re-write
+### Bugs that that were fixed as part of the re-write

+- Vote review modal now has a title bar
+- Uses properly translated text instead of keys wherever possible
 - Making too many selections now unselects the "over the limit" selection, rather than leaving the user in a noncompliant state